Must See TV: Explosive success in the 1990s (1994–2000)

-The 1995–96 season, brought more success for NBC, as the network rose again to first place in the Nielsen ratings in six years.
-In addition to Seinfeld, Friends and ER, two new shows debuted, which became successful during their first seasons: The Single Guy, starring Jonathan Silverman (previously from Gimme a Break!); and Caroline in the City, starring Lea Thompson (previously from the Back to the Future film trilogy); with both shows entering the top-ten.
-Despite the strong performance of The Single Guy on ratings, NBC was disappointed in the show's critical failure, and for its second season, the series underwent retooling, but it didn't work; following an abrupt move to another night of "Must See TV" on Wednesdays, ratings plummeted and the show was canceled, despite ending its second season as the eighth most-watched show for the 1996–97 season.
-Meanwhile, Caroline in the City performed very well during its first season, ending at the fourth most-watched show for the 1995–96 season; however, for its second season, the show was moved to its "Must See TV Tuesday" night (following Frasier), for which ratings dropped considerably, dropping from 4th to 23rd (tying with three more shows), yet its moderate performance was enough to be renewed for a third season.
-A mid-season replacement, Boston Common, also debuted with high ratings (ending at 8th for the season), but was canceled following its move to Sundays (another night of "Must See TV"), where its ratings collapsed.
-At that point, NBC as the winner on Thursday nights, have the power to send even a high-rated popular show into dramatic ratings decline.
-CBS' strategy in an effort to cut into NBC's "Must See TV" viewership for the 1995–96 season, was its bold decision to move its powerhouse top-ten hit show Murder, She Wrote from its popular Sunday night to Thursdays for its 12th and final season; however, the strategy was a failure as a whole, as Murder, She Wrote and the rest of CBS' Thursday lineup, proved to be no match for NBC.
-Murder, She Wrote, on its new night, now going against Friends and The Single Guy at the same time, marked a significant ratings drop from the previous season –from 8th (which ironically tied with Friends) to 58th place– resulting in Murder to be canceled by CBS at the end of the 1995–96 season after twelve seasons in the air.
+The 1995–96 season, brought more success for NBC, as the network rose again to first place in the Nielsen ratings in five years.
+In addition to Seinfeld, Friends and ER, two new shows debuted that fall, which became successful during their first seasons: The Single Guy, starring Jonathan Silverman (previously from Gimme a Break!) as a struggling New York City writer; and Caroline in the City, starring Lea Thompson (previously from the Back to the Future film trilogy) as a cartoonist who lives in Manhattan.
+Later, a mid-season replacement debuted, Boston Common, created by David Kohan and Max Mutchnick (which later went on to create Will & Grace) and starring Anthony Clark (prior to appearing years later on the CBS sitcom Yes, Dear) as an easy-going twenty-something from Virginia who delivers his sister to college in Boston.
+All three shows ended the 1995–96 season inside the top-ten most watched shows in the US.

+Despite the strong ratings of The Single Guy (6th), NBC was disappointed in the show's critical failure, and for its second season, the series underwent retooling, but it didn't work; following an abrupt move to another night of "Must See TV" on Wednesdays, ratings plummeted and the show was canceled, despite ending its second season as the eighth most-watched show for the 1996–97 season.
+Meanwhile, Caroline in the City performed very well during its first season (4th); however, for its second season, the show was moved to its "Must See TV Tuesday" night (following Frasier), for which ratings dropped considerably, dropping to 23rd (tying with three more shows), yet its moderate performance was enough to be renewed for a third season.
+After Boston Common debuted strongly (8th), it was moved to Sundays (another night of "Must See TV") for its second season, where its ratings collapsed, leading to its cancelation.

+At that point, NBC dominated Thursday nights and could send even a high-rated competing popular show into dramatic ratings decline on that evening.
+In an effort to cut into NBC's "Must See TV" viewership for the 1995–96 season, CBS boldly decided to move its powerhouse top-ten hit show Murder, She Wrote from its popular Sunday night to Thursdays for its 12th and final season; however, the strategy was a failure as a whole, as Murder, She Wrote and the rest of CBS' Thursday lineup, proved to be no match for NBC.
+Murder, She Wrote, on its new night, now going against Friends and The Single Guy/Boston Common at the same time, marked a significant ratings drop from the previous season –from 8th (which ironically tied with Friends) to 58th place– resulting in Murder to be canceled by CBS at the end of the 1995–96 season after twelve seasons in the air.